-The Tennessee College of Applied Technology - Harriman operates on a year-round basis dismissing only for observance of legal holidays, teacher in-service, breaks between terms and student vacation days.
-Full-time preparatory classes are scheduled five days a week for six hours a day.
+The Tennessee College of Applied Technology operates on a year-round basis dismissing only for observance of legal holidays, teacher in-service, breaks between terms, and student vacation days.
+Full-time preparatory classes are scheduled for 30 hours per week.
 In addition to full-time day classes, supplemental classes are offered each term.